 De Caro & Kaplen, LLP is a New York personal injury law firm focused on representing victims of brain injury.
 Our attorneys have the knowledge and skill to make a crucial difference in the lives of brain injury victims.
 Specialized brain injury cases require a law firm with the experience and proficiency to assist brain injury victims through the most difficult legal challenges in their lives following a traumatic brain injury.

 Their opinions on traumatic brain injury are frequently sought by The New York Times, USA Today, The Daily News, Fox News Network, and others.
 They are widely respected throughout the legal, medical, and judicial communities.
 The two regularly lecture lawyers, medical professionals, and judges, across the nation on how traumatic brain injury clients and cases should be evaluated and handled in and out of the courthouse.

-We serve the entire State of New York including New York City, the Bronx, Brooklyn, Manhattan, Staten Island and Queens.
+We are based in Manhattan, and serve the entire State of New York including New York City, the Bronx, Brooklyn, Manhattan, Staten Island and Queens.
 We also serve Nassau and Suffolk, Rockland, Westchester Counties, Albany, Buffalo, Rochester and Syracuse and surrounding areas.

 Attorney Advertising** | Prior results do not guarantee a similar outcome.
 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.